Quantum Linear Gravity in de Sitter Universe On Gupta-Bleuler vacuum state: Scalar field in general curved space

-In curved space-time, there is, in general, no unique choice of the mode solution $\{ \phi_k , \phi^*_k\}$, and hence no unique notion of the vacuum state exist.
-This means that the notion of ``particle'' becomes ambiguous and it is not a good concept in general curved space time.
-Let $\{ F_j , F^*_j\}$ be another solutions of the field equation.
+In curved space-time, there is, in general, no unique choice of the mode solution $\{ \phi_k , \phi^*_k\}$, and hence there exists no unique notion of the vacuum state.
+This means that the notion of ``particle'' becomes ambiguous and as a consequences cannot be properly defined in general curved space time.
+Let $\{ F_j , F^*_j\}$ be another set of solutions of the field equation.
 We may choose these sets of solutions to be orthonormal

 We may expand the $\phi$-modes in terms of the F-modes:

 Inserting this expansion into the orthogonality relations, Eqs. (\ref{eq:ortho}) and (\ref{eq:ortho2}), leads to the conditions

 and